Leaders Listen

 Do we want to return to an era where women tended the firepot to prepare whatever animal their spouse’s musket fell?
 Then women had four children because the child mortality rate was over 30 percent.
 Women didn’t fare much better.
 Without contraception, women wore out their bodies with repeated pregnancies, and a high percent died young while giving birth (life expectancy: 38 in 1787).
 Today women’s work outside the home and their earnings are as important as a men’s.
 The economy tanked during the Pandemic when schools were closed, and many women stayed home.
 We’re still beefing up the workforce.

 If women had been present for the writing of the Constitution in 1787, the document would have taken a different course.
-Families and women’s needs, would have been recognized– not listing women as chattel belonging to men—unable to own land, start businesses, or sign legal documents without their husband’s along side.
+Families and women’s needs, would have been recognized– not listing women as chattel belonging to men—unable to own land, start businesses, or sign legal documents without their husband’s permission.

 Over the years, women have realized the only way to make gains legislatively would be by gaining the vote for themselves.
 Unfortunately, women did not get an opportunity to vote until 1920, one hundred and thirty years after the ink dried on the Constitution.
 Today women are in Congress: 24 serve in the U.S. Senate and 120 in the House of Representatives (27% of the 539 elected, an all-time high, but well below women’s 50.5 percent of the population.)